apache/incubator-samoa/documentation/Bagging-and-Boosting.md

 `(classifiers.ensemble.AdaptiveBagging -s 10 -l (classifiers.trees.VerticalHoeffdingTree))`

 ###### Only with SAMOA-MOA adapter
-`(classifiers.ensemble.AdaptiveBagging -s 10 -l (classifiers.SingleClassifier -l (com.yahoo.labs.samoa.learners.classifiers.MOAClassifierAdapter -l moa.classifiers.trees.HoeffdingTree)))`
+`(classifiers.ensemble.AdaptiveBagging -s 10 -l (classifiers.SingleClassifier -l (org.apache.samoa.learners.classifiers.MOAClassifierAdapter -l moa.classifiers.trees.HoeffdingTree)))`

 ### Boosting
 Boosting is a well known ensemble method, that has a very good performance in non-streaming setting.
 SAMOA implements the version of Oza and Russel (_Nikunj C. Oza, Stuart J. Russell: Experimental comparisons of online and batch versions of bagging and boosting.
 KDD 2001:359-364_)